THIS WEEK'S MOTLEY FOOL STOCK ADVISOR REVIEW (updated Sunday, February 28, 2021):

 However, you can find those tweets about anything these days!

-The fact is, the Motley Fool stock recommendations have beat the market the last 5 years.
-My results shown below prove it.
+The fact is, the Motley Fool stocks have beat the market since 2016.
+My results shown above prove it.
 That is the most important thing you need to know.
 Also, the Motley Fool has been in business since 1993 and employ 250+ people.
-And they currently have 700,000+ subscribers to their Stock Advisor service.
+And they currently have 700,000+ subscribers to their Stock Advisor.
 700,000 people can't be wrong!

-But, for the benefit of people reading this Fool review, here are the FACTS:
+But, for the benefit of people reading this Motley Fool Stock Advisor review, here are the FACTS:

 - There's no question the Motley Fool is a legit company that is well known among investors.
 They say they have over 700,000 subscribers.

 - Also, the Fool brothers, Tom and David Gardner, don't hide from their customers.
-They are very active in the investment community.
 For example, they often have interesting ideas on their certified Twitter page.

 Here is an interesting piece on their ups and downs with Amazon.com (they first purchased it in September 1997!)